DigitalExpart/PAKtIQ/DARK_MODE_COMPLETE.md

 Your app is now truly a professional, polished application with:
 - Full dark mode support
-- Pakt creation & editing
+- Resolve creation & editing
 - Deadline management
 - Beautiful UI that adapts to user preference